Tanvir Sadiq

-Politics in Kashmir is a risky vocation: He and his family have survived almost a dozen attacks but that has not deterred him from the desire to work towards public good.
-He is committed to principals and ideals of his party-notwithstanding the danger and risks.

-Tanvir Sadiq is the son of a senior politician of the erstwhile state of Jammu and Kashmir Sadiq Ali, and grandson of Jaffer Ali who was a papier-mâché artist and an entrepreneur from Srinagar, Kashmir.

-Biography

-Early life and education

-Born on 7 January at Srinagar.
-Sadiq did his schooling at the Burn Hall Srinagar, and Tyndale Biscoe Memorial.
-Afterward he earned a bachelor's degree in Information Technology and Management.

 Political career

+He won Assembly Elections in General Elections 2024 and currently is a MLA from Zadibal Constituency.

-He was the Head of the National Conference Cyber Cell, was elected as a corporator (member of city council) of the Srinagar Municipal Corporation, was re-elected as the Leader of the Opposition and was a mayoral candidate twice.
+He was the Head of the National Conference Cyber Cell, was elected as a corporator (member of city council) of the Srinagar Municipal Corporation, was re-elected as the Leader of the Opposition and was a mayoral candidate twice but never won.
 Sadiq worked as a member of two prestigious committees of the corporation and represented the corporation at various seminars.

 Tanvir was the political advisor to former Chief Minister of Jammu and Kashmir.

-Tanvir is a prominent voice & the media face of the party.
-He is an ardent supporter of Chief Minister Omar Abdullah.